Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 3. Select the Basic - Terrain page when the Properties Browser opens.
 You can see that Use terrain server for analysis is turned off.

-4. Select the Use check box for PtMugu_ChinaLake.pdtt in the Custom Analysis Terrain Sources frame.
+4. Select the Use checkbox for PtMugu_ChinaLake.pdtt in the Custom Analysis Terrain Sources frame.

 5. Click Apply to accept your change and to keep the Properties Browser open.

-Introduction to Terrain Integrated Rough Earth Model
+Introduction to the Terrain Integrated Rough Earth Model

 TIREM predicts median propagation loss from 1 MHz to 40 GHz.
 The techniques used to calculate these losses include: